International Students Orientation & Registration

 - The first two levels are MANDATORY, and we will check that you have completed them before you arrive.

 - We highly recommend you check out the other levels too.

 - You can access the levels in any order and as many times as you wish – including after you arrive.

 How the Online Orientation Works

-Log in using your My Akron account, using your UANet ID and password.
-(You must have activated your UA email account AND been enrolled in the course: ZIPS INTERNATIONAL ORIENTATION COURSE).
+- Log in using your My Akron account, using your UANet ID and password.
+(You must have activated your UA email account AND be enrolled in the course: Zips International Orientation Course).

 If you have any problems or trouble accessing the online orientation, contact the International Center as soon as possible.

 Registering For Your Classes

 For Fall 2020 details: See our UA "Return to Campus" webpage